SafeRoboticsLab/ECE346/README.md

 ## Test it out
 Open a new terminal, and run activate your ROS environment by `start_ros`.

-Then run `rviz2` to start RViz, a 3D visualization tool for ROS2.
+Then run `rviz` to start RViz, a 3D visualization tool for ROS.
 If everything works, you will see
 ![](Host_Setup/assets/ros_core_output.png)

 ### Common Issues